JoaoCostaIFG/tvvs/assignments/5_structural_testing/5_report.md

     - **Description**: The test created a null date and attempts to parse it.
 The test succeeds if it throws a _NullPointerException_.
 ### Code coverage achieved

 The following image contains the final results of our work.
-We were able to successfully achieve ??% of line coverage and ??% of branch coverage.
+We were able to successfully achieve 89% of line coverage and 90% of branch coverage.

-o irao gosta (muito) da nach

 ![coverage_without_gui](img/coverage_without_gui.png)